 The powersports industry is highly competitive.
 Competition in such industry is based upon a number of factors, including price, quality, reliability, styling, product features, warranties and overall consumer experience.
 At the dealer and distributor level, factors impacting competition include sales and marketing support programs such as retail sales promotions, dealer and distributor performance bonuses, and dealer and distributor inventory financing.
 Some of the Company's competitors are more diversified and have financial and marketing resources that are substantially greater than the Company's, which allow these competitors to invest more heavily in intellectual property, product development, sales and marketing support and innovative consumer offers.
 The Company is also subject to competitive pricing.
 Such pricing pressure may limit the Company's ability to maintain prices or to increase prices for its products in response to raw material, component and other cost increases, and therefore negatively affect the Company's profit margins.

 In addition, the industries in which the Company does business may experience significant change in the coming years.
-Participants could disrupt the historic business model of such industries through the introduction of new technologies, products or services.
+Participants are disrupting, and could continue to disrupt, the historic business model of such industries through the introduction of new technologies, products or services as well as by establishing alternative sales channels.
 The Company expects to face increased pressure in the future to develop new products and services, including products and services that could be viewed as falling outside its historical core business such as electric vehicles and digital services.
+With the demand for digital capabilities further enhanced by the COVID-19 crisis, a failure to keep pace with customer demands or to react to or anticipate changing trends in a timely and cost-efficient manner could affect the Company's customer base and limit our ability to attract new customers.
+Although the Company accelerated its digital transformation in response to the COVID-19 crisis and increased customer demands, its competitors may adapt their customer experience more rapidly or in a more cost-efficient manner, which could adversely affect the Company's business, results of operations or financial condition, reputation and brand value.

 The process of designing and developing new technologies, products and services is complex, costly and uncertain, requires extensive capital investment and is dependent upon the ability to recruit and retain talent.
 There can be no assurance that future innovation is achievable or will occur in a timely manner, or that competitors of the Company will not be able to develop new technologies, products and services before the Company does or that it will acquire technologies on an exclusive basis or at a significant price advantage.
 If the Company is not able to compete with new products, product features, models or product prices of its competitors, to attract new dealers and distributors, or to adapt to changing consumer habits or disruption in historical business models, the Company's business, results of operations or financial condition could be materially adversely affected.